 Do I have to live on campus as an Ozanam Scholar?

-Freshmen scholars are required to live on campus during the first two years of the program.
+Freshmen Scholars are required to live on campus during the first year of the program.

 What are the program requirements?